top of page

 Resume

-'New World' Nation-Building: Hemispheric Revolution and the Postcolonial Foundations of American Political Thought traces the emergence of what I call Pan-American Discourse, a hemispheric vernacular of anti-colonial revolution that I argue connected the more than thirty popular republican movements which seized control of the Americas during the Age of Revolutions (c.1775-1830).
+'New World' Nation-Building: Hemispheric Revolution and the Postcolonial Dimensions of American Political Thought traces the emergence of what I call Pan-American Discourses, a hemispheric vernacular of anti-colonial revolution that I argue connected the more than thirty popular republican movements which seized control of the Americas during the Age of Revolutions (c.1775-1830).
 The book relies on archival analysis to connect cases of hemispheric solidarity among Indigenous, Black, and Mestizo-led revolutionary movements in Mexico, Colombia, Peru, and the United States with the goal of showing that marginalized communities used Pan-American rhetoric to legitimize demands for egalitarian reforms such as the abolition of slavery, tributary practices, as well as for the establishment of civic equality and protected land rights.
 In doing so, my study of hemispheric insurgency movements demonstrates that marginalized communities transformed the principles of republican thought by centering ethnoracial standpoints, religious identities, and precolonial genealogies in their visions for post-colonial emancipation.
 I illustrate these political innovations by using objects of popular discourse, such as marching songs, pamphlets, poems, and visual artifacts used by these movements.

 Research Agenda